 - Fees paid for registration for a recognized program of physical activity or artistic, cultural or recreational activity, provided the duration of the program is at least eight consecutive weeks or five consecutive days, for a taxpayer who is age 70 or older on December 31, 2020 and whose net income does not exceed $42,940

 - Childcare expenses (social insurance number of payee required) and RL-24 for Quebec only

 Please provide details of the incomes of your spouse and children, as well as their dates of birth and social insurance numbers.
 If they are not ﬁling tax returns, please provide their information slips.
 By having all the information for both spouses, we can utilize any available spousal transfers and other tax planning options.
 Note that children age 18 and up may be able to claim the Solidarity tax credit or the GST/HST tax credit.

-The CRA encourages registration for direct deposit.
-If you have not registered yet, we recommend that you provide us with a void cheque with your tax information for 2019.
+The CRA and MRQ encourage registration for direct deposit.
+If you have not registered yet or have changed banking account information, we recommend that you provide us with a void cheque with your tax information for 2020.

 You must disclose to the CRA foreign property you own or hold at any time in the year having a total cost in excess of CAN$100,000.